 WHEN?
 Generally end of January / beginning of February.

 WHO CAN PARTICIPATE?
-The workshop is open to PhD students from all Swiss Institutions of Higher Education - postdoctoral researchers can also register.
+The workshop is open for PhD students and postdoctoral researchers from all Swiss Institutions of Higher Education.
 After the registration deadline, a selection will be made based on submitted absracts and motivation letters.
 This will ensure that active, motivated students from different disciplines and institutions attend.

 The fee includes